pradeep3sep/interviewquestion/README System Design.md

 **Why is a Proxy Server Used?**

 A proxy server is primarily used for:
-✅ Security & Privacy – It hides the client’s or server’s identity by masking IP addresses.
+1. **Security & Privacy** – It hides the client’s or server’s identity by masking IP addresses.
-✅ Caching & Performance Optimization – Frequently requested content is stored and served faster.
+2. **Caching & Performance Optimization** – Frequently requested content is stored and served faster.
-✅ Traffic Control & Load Balancing – Helps distribute traffic evenly across multiple servers.
+3. **Traffic Control & Load Balancing** – Helps distribute traffic evenly across multiple servers.
-✅ Content Filtering – Blocks access to restricted or harmful content.
+4. **Content Filtering** – Blocks access to restricted or harmful content.
-✅ Compression & Optimization – Reduces bandwidth consumption.
+5. **Compression & Optimization** – Reduces bandwidth consumption.